 At the end of the day, the customer should be able to visit any channel (or multiple channels) and the information and experiences should be fluid and consistent.

 A customer wants to buy a pair of trousers online and uses the app on their phone to have a look at the online shop.
 They decide they want additional information, so they go to the website.
-However, the price there is different than in the app.
+However, the price in the website is different than in the app.

 Another example would be if the customer decides to go to the physical shop, the same price as in the app is offered.
 However, if they want to return the trousers, the conditions are different than in the app.

 The customer who wants to buy trousers sees an advertisement on Facebook for them.
 They click on the ad and end up in the online shop.

 The customer can immediately say whether they want to pick up the trousers in the shop or have it delivered to their home.
 The return options are also directly pointed out.
 Through a chat function in the app, they can ask questions about the product and find the same information again.